 Crop residues which are left in the field have value for soil and water conservation during the following non-growing season and the growing season of the next crop.
 Crop residues that are removed from the field after harvest are gaining value for livestock rations, livestock bedding, and as a source of cellulous for ethanol production.
 The water conservation value of crop residues needs to be quantified so that crop producers can evaluate whether or not to sell the residues or keep them on their fields.
 Reducing soil water evaporation in sprinkler management is one of the values of crop residues.
 This project was designed to measure soil water evaporation with and without a growing corn crop.

-For presentation at the Central Plains Irrigation Conference, Greeley, CO, February 19-20, 2008.
+For presentation at the Central Plains Irrigation Conference, Colby, KS, February 24-25, 2009.
+Reprinted from 2008 CPIA meeting, Greeley, CO.

 OBJECTIVES